 Year Joined MKLM: 2006

-John is currently working in an Hiv/Aids shelter, with Mother Teresa’s Sisters of Charity, in Cochabamba, Bolivia.
-Many years ago, John had worked with Mother Teresa and her sisters in Calcutta, India, and he remarked, “that it is somewhat ironic that I have now teamed up with the sisters again in Bolivia, South America.
+Many years ago, John worked directly with Mother Teresa, now Saint Teresa, and her Sisters in Calcutta, India.
+John reflects, “It is somewhat ironic that I have now teamed up with the Sisters again here in Bolivia.”

 John is originally from County Tipperary, Ireland.
 Before joining Maryknoll, he lived in Norwood, MA, and was a parishioner at St. Timothy Parish in the Archdiocese of Boston.
 He has a Bachelor of Science in Accounting from Bentley College in Waltham, MA, and a Post Graduate Diploma in Development Studies from Cambridge University, England.
 John worked in India, Sri Lanka, Lesotho, Malawi, Nigeria, and Sudan with organizations such as Mother Teresa’s Missionaries of Charity, the U.S. Peace Corps, Save the Children, and the U.N.
 World Food Program.